Allenzzp/powTinyApp/README.md

 ## App Structure

-- urls_index/ display all URLs and shortened forms
+- /urls display all URLs and shortened forms
+- /urls/:shortURL displays a single URL and its shortened form
 -